 The Bank generates the biggest part of its income from interest and from the Bank's portfolio and therefore has a relatively high exposure to interest rate risk.
 Its primary products are corporate and banking products such as accounts, trading and lending facilities.
 Interest is charged at fixed interest rates or floating rates depending on the asset's financing or its structure.
-The Bank conducts stress tests on a monthly basis and does not avoid taking risks by taking positions that may have a negative impact on stress scenarios, going beyond the approved limits.
+The Bank conducts Stress Test Scenarios that have negative impact in its financial figures, beyond the approved limits, in order to properly asses its recoverability management.